 - Limit the amount of times you shop.
 The more you go to the grocery store, the more times you will be tempted to purchase impulse items.
 Instead, study store circulars before you shop and know in advance what you will buy.
 Stock up on your meat and nonperishable items once a month, and then once a week shop only for fresh vegetables, bread and milk — go to the vegetable and dairy departments only, don’t venture into the other aisles.
 If going into the store for your fresh food in the middle of the month offers too much temptation to spend money on other things, then why not go to your local bakeries or farmers’ markets for your perishables instead?
 You’ll be buying fresher and healthier food while supporting local businesses and farmers at the same time.
 Click here for a link providing a list of some of the farmers markets in the Greater New Orleans area.

 - Use your store’s loyalty cards to the max.
 There are many benefits.
 One is that the store tracks your purchases, so they will usually provide you with an in-store coupon for items you actually buy.
 Many will reward you with a coupon every time you have spent over a certain amount.
 Some stores partner with other businesses and offer discounts on gasoline or other products.
 However, again, do the math.
 5 cents per gallon savings sounds great, but for me that’s a total of 50 cents per fill-up.
-Is the item linked with this deal usually more than 50 cents cheaper?
-Sometimes it is.
+Is the item linked with this deal 50 cents cheaper?

 - Get out of Debt.
 You may think this is easier said than done, but it is doable.
 Stop charging and starting paying off your bills – one bill at a time.
 After the first bill is paid off, you will feel so good!
 Then you can use the money you were paying on that bill to pay down the next bill.
 It’s called snowballing.
 Being free from debt provides you with so much freedom — the freedom to retire early, the freedom to take a lesser-paying job that you would enjoy more, the freedom to be generous and give to good causes, the freedom to travel…and you will have much less stress in your life.